In any OS (Operating System), there areOK

 and the X

-(close) buttons will have the same function, that is to close the pop-up dialog, and goes back to the program.
+(close) buttons will have the same function, that is to close the pop-up reminder dialog, and go back to the program.

-The pop-up notifier/confirmer (and the buttons) is one of fail-safe
+The reminder/notification/confirmation pop-up (and the buttons) is a fail-safe

 Comments